 As we know, anger has many negative consequences.
 We may not communicate as effectively, we may get into power struggles, and/or show disrespect to others.
-This all can lead to more conflict, arguments, increased stress, a loss of productively at work and even the loss of your job.
+This all can lead to more conflict, arguments, increased stress, a loss of productivity at work, and even the loss of your job.

 People look to anger management courses for different reasons.
 Everyone can benefit from learning new methods of managing anger and cultivating healthy social skills.
 Some people are required to take anger management courses by their employers.
 This ensures a productive and respectful work environment.
 Others are required by court order.
 Anger is a difficult emotion to control and not all of us have learned healthy ways of dealing with it.

-Throughout this course, you will learn methods for dealing with anger in a productive manner, all the while strengthening personal relationships, self-esteem, and physical health.
+Throughout this course, you will learn methods for dealing with anger productively, all the while strengthening personal relationships, self-esteem, and physical health.

 Let’s Try an Exercise

 Take a moment and call to mind the Anger-as-a-person-you-know idea that you created at the beginning of this lesson.
 Just by calling him to mind, we are guessing that your body went through a series of micro-changes: your heart rate sped up, your pulse quickened, some muscles probably slightly tensed and the little hairs on your arms may have stood up just a little.
 We’ll get more into those physical changes later in the course.

 We’d like to ask you to politely ask your Anger to sit on the couch and take it easy for a moment.
 You might even offer him a nice, imaginary glass of iced tea.